digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/disaster-recovery.rst

 Alternatively, AWS says in Managing RPOs for Aurora PostgreSQL-based global databases:

     With an Aurora PostgreSQL-based global database, you can manage the recovery point objective (RPO) for your Aurora global database by using PostgreSQL's ``rds.global_db_rpo`` parameter.
-RPO represents maximum amount of data that can be lost in the event of an outage.
+RPO represents the maximum amount of data that can be lost in the event of an outage.

     This parameter is supported by Aurora PostgreSQL.
 Valid values for ``rds.global_db_rpo`` range from 20 seconds to 2,147,483,647 seconds (68 years). [#f4]_